boswellgathu/basic-school-system-api/README.md

 ### Installation
 * Clone this repo `git git@github.com:boswellgathu/simple-school-system-api.git`
 * Navigate to the folder `cd simple-school-system-api`
+* create a .env file and add key values for:
+    - PORT - which to run your app on - required.
+    - NODE_ENV - development || production - required.
+    - ADMINLOGIN - password to use for the default seeded admin - required.
 * use the setup script to setup `yarn setup-app` the script will
     - create both local and test databases named real_pg_db and test_pg_db
     - check if you have sequelize-cli, pm2 and if not install it